Urdu Pronunciation 101: Your Guide To Easy Learning

 Phonetics is quite an important part of the language.
 It greatly influences how you write and speak that language.
 Speaking a language like its native speakers requires a keen eye for detail with regard to how they utilize their various speech faculties to pronounce specific sounds.

-Now, Urdu belongs to the Indo-Aryan group of languages, like Hindi, Gujarati, Bangla, Punjabi, and so on, and shares the same sound system as that of Hindi.
-But additionally, it also has non-Indo-Aryan sounds derived from Arabic and Persian, like the fricative sounds.
+Now according to Urdu language history, Urdu belongs to the Indo-Aryan group of languages, like Hindi, Gujarati, Bangla, Punjabi, and so on, and shares the same sound system as that of Hindi.
+Additionally, it also has non-Indo-Aryan sounds derived from Arabic and Persian, like the fricative sounds.
 Fricative sounds are produced by partially obstructing the airflow through the oral cavity.

 Learn How To Pronounce Urdu